 After beginning with a bimonthly publication schedule, Certification Magazine switched to monthly publication on its one-year anniversary in October 2000.
 Monthly publication remained the norm until June 2008, when the print magazine was discontinued in favor of web-only publication, which continued into early 2010.
 The final, 46-page print edition from the initial run carried the headline “Online Degrees: Are They Right for You?” on the cover, taken from an article (on page 18) by Wayne Anderson.

 Both the magazine and website were relaunched in early 2014, with publication of the magazine now occurring on a quarterly schedule, including Winter (January), Spring (April), Summer (July) and Fall (October) editions.
 In its heyday, Certification Magazine was widely known for its annual Salary Survey, a tradition resurrected with the first new print issue (Vol. 11, Issue 1) in February 2014.
-Smaller, more targeted salary surveys are regularly deployed with results published three times a year as Salary Survey PLUS.
+Smaller surveys the focus on specific areas of IT certification are regularly deployed with results published three times a year.

 Website publication schedule: New articles, including some featured in the current issue of Certification Magazine, are published four times a week at CertMag.com, on Monday, Wednesday, Thursday, and Friday.